How the Rise of Industry 4.0 Creates Need for New Security Measures

 Technology is advancing, allowing more data to be stored in cyberspace rather than in a physical location.
-The Industrial Internet of Things allows companies creating and using IoT-enabled products in a supply chain warehouse setting the ability to leverage information that was before inaccessible.
+The IIoT allows companies creating and using Internet of Things (IoT)-enabled products in a supply chain warehouse to leverage information in ways that were previously inaccessible.
 However, while this new world represents great strides in productivity and management, it also comes with massive risk.

 Knowing Which Devices Must Be Protected

 Cybercrime is different from traditional crime.
 If a criminal smashes the lock on a filing cabinet, he or she only has access to those files.
-Any single IoT-enabled device can breach the entire network.
-Some companies, such as HP, are taking initiatives to educate their clients on the potential risks that all IIoT devices possess.
+Any single IoT-enabled device can be used to breach the entire network.
+Some companies, such as HP, are taking initiatives to educate their clients on the potential risks associated with IIoT devices.
 Awareness is the first step in an effective cybersecurity strategy.

-One other factor to be aware of is corporate Bring Your Own Device (BYOD) policies.
-These allow company employees to augment mandated tech with their own personal devices.
-Though this measure can increase productivity, it opens a dangerous security breach.
+Other factors include corporate policies like Bring Your Own Device (BYOD).
+BYOD allows company employees to augment mandated tech with their own personal devices.
+While this measure can increase productivity, it also creates a dangerous security breach.
 A device like a smartphone, for instance, can quickly store both personal and professional data.
 This device can then be sold, given away or lost without the company even being aware of its existence.

 Mixing personal and professional is not a safe strategy and should be avoided to achieve a secure workplace.